 The neuroscience of trust is a fascinating field that explores how our brains respond to trust and breaches of trust.
 Trust is reciprocal in nature; when we trust others, our brains release oxytocin, a hormone that encourages bonding and cooperation.
 This reciprocal trust is a fundamental aspect of successful leadership, fostering a sense of unity and collaboration within teams.

 However, breaches of trust can have significant neurological impacts.
-When trust is broken, our brains respond by releasing cortisol, a stress hormone.
+When trust is broken, our brains release cortisol, a stress hormone.
 This can lead to feelings of anxiety and fear, damaging team dynamics and productivity.
 As a leader, it’s crucial to understand the neuroscience of trust, ensuring that your actions foster trust rather than erode it.
-You can see how you approach your personal commitment can make or break the trust with your team.
+You can see how you approach your commitment, which can make or break the trust of your team.

 Whether you are committed or not may not be in question at all for you as a leader.
 The question and the doubt raised by longevity in terms of your leadership might be more of an issue for your followers.

-I believe that whether you are trusted as a committed leader depends on many factors.
-As a leader, you must fully understand the depth, length and purpose of the commitment required of you.
-Additionally, you need to be clear about the possibility of your leadership term being terminated early for you.
-Also, the circumstances in which you might choose to leave before time.
-Crucially, in the beginning, middle and end of your term of leadership, you plan, communicate and position your intentions.
+Whether you are trusted as a committed leader depends on many factors.
+As a leader, you must fully understand the commitment’s depth, length and purpose.
+Additionally, it would be best if you were straightforward about the possibility of your leadership term being terminated early and the circumstances in which you might choose to leave before time.
+Crucially, in the beginning, middle and end of your leadership term, you plan, communicate and position your intentions.

 As a leader, several principles are relevant in communicating and positioning your commitment in different circumstances.
 Commitment is a crucial aspect of your leadership role.
 It gives your followers the certainty they need to be able to develop a relationship with you and grow in trust.
-You must position your particular leadership commitment so that you can manage expectations.
+It would be best if you positioned your particular leadership commitment so that you can manage expectations.

 1. Be Clear on Your Leadership Outcomes

 When you are appointed to tackle a specific leadership challenge, it is crucial to establish clarity about your desired outcomes.
-This involves setting clear goals and objectives that align with the task at hand.
-It’s not just about accepting the challenge, but also about being prepared to see it through to the end.
+This involves setting clear goals and objectives aligning with the task.
+It’s not just about accepting the challenge but also about being prepared to see it through to the end.
 This commitment to completion is a key aspect of leadership, demonstrating your dedication and resilience to your team.

 2. Task-Specific Leadership

-When appointed for a specific task, it’s essential to identify the particular phase or part of the task that you will be leading.
+When appointed for a specific task, you must identify the particular phase or part of the task you will lead.
 This involves gauging the duration of your involvement and pinpointing the exact outcomes for which you will be accountable.
-By doing so, you ensure that your leadership is targeted and effective, fostering a sense of trust and reliability within your team.
+Doing so ensures that your leadership is targeted and effective, fostering a sense of trust and reliability within your team.

 3. Commitment During Uncertain Tenure

-In situations where your reappointment is uncertain, it’s vital to remain dedicated to the vision, values, and mission of the company.
-During your term, regardless of its length, your leadership outcomes should be clear and well-defined.
-This commitment to the company’s ethos, even in the face of uncertainty, is a testament to your dedication and integrity as a leader.
-If you stake the claim to the vision as a team effort this will help your team advocate the continuation of the vision no matter who exits and enters the team.
+In situations where your reappointment is uncertain, it’s vital to remain dedicated to the company’s vision, values, and mission.
+Regardless of its length, your leadership outcomes should be clear and well-defined during your term.
+Even amid uncertainty, this commitment to the company’s ethos is a testament to your dedication and integrity as a leader.
+If you stake the claim to the vision as a team effort, this will help your team advocate the continuation of the vision no matter who exits and enters the team.

 4. Founder’s Dedication

-As a founder, your dedication should be rooted in your own values and vision.
-You should pledge to do everything within your power to establish a sustainable plan for the future, even after your departure.
-This commitment to long-term success, rooted in your personal vision, is a powerful demonstration of your leadership and commitment to the organisation’s future.
+As a founder, your dedication should be rooted in your values and vision.
+It would help if you pledged to do everything within your power to establish a sustainable plan for the future, even after your departure.
+This commitment to long-term success, rooted in your personal vision, demonstrates your leadership and dedication to the organisation’s future.

 5. Commitment to Followers

 A crucial aspect of leadership is your commitment to your followers.
-This involves promising to do the best you can for them during your tenure.
-This commitment, whether it’s supporting their professional growth or ensuring their well-being, fosters a sense of trust and loyalty among your team members.
+This involves promising to do your best for them during your tenure.
+Whether supporting their professional growth or ensuring their wellbeing, this commitment fosters a sense of trust and loyalty among your team members.

 6. Unwavering Dedication

 In retrospect, the new leader could have positioned her commitment to two years with a clear vision of her legacy.
-Then set out what she could do for her followers at that time.
+Then, she set out what she could do for her followers.

-If you lead your team it’s vital you position your commitment.
-If you doubt your commitment to any role, no matter how long it is then your followers will pick this up.
+If you lead your team, you must position your commitment.
+If you doubt your commitment to any role, no matter how long it is, then your followers will pick this up.
 What is true for everyone, whether in a leadership role or not, is if you doubt your propensity to stay the course, then simply commit yourself for a day at a time.
-In that way, you will retain your focus as will those around you.
+In that way, you will retain your focus like those around you.

 - About the Author